|

 The build directory should now contain an executable called pipsipmCallbackExample.
 Run this executable to check whether everything seems to be working:

-In addition, executables gmschk and gmspips should be available.
 See PIPS-IPM++ Input: Format and Generation on how to use gmschk to generate input for gmspips and see Running PIPS-IPM++ on how to call gmspips.

 Calling cmake with -DWITH_MEMORY_SANITIZER=ON enables address and undefined behavior sanitizers for the build.
 Likely, this should be used together with -DCMAKE_BUILD_TYPE=Debug.
 Note that cmake will suggest a setting for environment variable LSAN_OPTIONS, which should be used when running PIPS-IPM++ with sanitizers enabled.